dungba88/cleaner_robot/README.md

 This is simple cleaning robot algorithm written in Python.
 It assumes the following:

-- Map can be interpreted as 2-d grid, with obstacles as inaccessible points in the map.
+- Map can be interpreted as 2-d grid, with obstacles as obstructed points in the map.
 - Obstacles can be arbitrary, both in quantity and position.
 - The algorithm knows nothing about the surrounding environment.
 - The robot only provides 3 API: turn_left, turn_right (rotate the looking direction) and move (move ahead 1 point)